timj-wood/timj-wood.github.io/_posts/2026-09-23-hawkes-processes.md

 These probabilities add up to 1 for each case.
 They are exactly what the EM algorithm estimates on each pass: treat the unknown family tree as missing data, guess it given the current parameters, re-fit the parameters given the guess, and repeat.
 In seismology, labelling events this way is called *stochastic declustering* ([Zhuang, Ogata & Vere-Jones, 2002](https://doi.org/10.1198/016214502760046925)).
 For us, it is an imported-versus-local classifier that uses timing alone.

-In the toy outbreak we know the true labels, so we can check how well it works, just as Unwin *et al.* checked theirs against travel histories.
+In the simulated outbreak we know the true labels, so we can check how well it works, just as Unwin *et al.* checked theirs against travel histories.

 Fitting the model by maximum likelihood (with the 15-day delay fixed, as Unwin *et al.* did) recovered most parameters well: